Atlas Runa

 6. 故事FM (Story FM)

 Every episode of 故事FM is one person's story.
 A factory worker.
 Someone who emigrated and came back.
 A rural teacher.
 A person who fell in love in the wrong decade.
-The first-person format, combined with the fact that ordinary people are telling these stories rather than professionals, creates something that's genuinely accessible for intermediate listeners: concrete vocabulary, emotional clarity, natural pacing.
+The first-person format, combined with the fact that ordinary people are telling these stories rather than professionals, creates something genuinely accessible for learners at this level: concrete vocabulary, strong comprehension from emotional clarity and natural pacing.
 There's no jargon, no abstraction, no rapid-fire cultural references you'd need to have grown up in China to catch.

 This is also excellent ear training, because the speakers come from all over China — different accents, different rhythms — and learning to tune into that variety is part of what makes a learner actually capable of talking to real Chinese people.
 Over 900 episodes, updated weekly, confirmed active through February 2026 (episode E882 dropped February 13).